bijaymunda181/Linux-prep/linux-questions.md

 ## 🔥 Question 4: How do you list cron jobs for a specific user?
 The command crontab -l -u username (or short form crontab -lu username) is used to list cron jobs of a specific user.

+## 🔥 Question 5: How do you remove all cron jobs for the current user?
+To remove all cron jobs for the current user:

+crontab -r